juanosorioricopoli/OrdersGuruAPI/README.md

 ## Cognito Bootstrap User
 The bootstrap plugin creates `juan@example.com` with password `P@ssw0rd!` and adds it to the `admin` group.
 Override defaults with `--username`, `--password`, or `--admin=false`.
 Copy the `AuthenticationResult.IdToken` from the deploy logs and use it as a Bearer token.

-## Autenticacion via API
+## Authentication via API
-- `POST /auth/login` genera IdToken, AccessToken y RefreshToken usando AWS Cognito.
-Envia `{"username":"<email>","password":"<password>"}` y recibe tokens listos para el resto de peticiones.
+- `POST /auth/login` Generates IdToken, AccessToken, and RefreshToken using AWS Cognito.
+Send `{"username":"<email>","password":"<password>"}`and receives tokens ready for the rest of the requests.
-- Envia solo `{"refreshToken":"<token>"}` para rotar credenciales sin reenviar el password; la funcion reutiliza el refresh token si Cognito no entrega uno nuevo.
+- Send alone `{"refreshToken":"<token>"}` To rotate credentials without resending the password; the function reuses the refresh token if Cognito doesn't deliver a new one.
-- La funcion Lambda vive en `src/handlers/auth/login.js` y no requiere authorizer, por lo que puede consumirse desde clientes web o scripts.
+- The Lambda function in `src/handlers/auth/login.js` It does not require an authorizer, so it can be consumed from web clients or scripts..
-- `USER_POOL_CLIENT_ID` y `USER_POOL_ID` se inyectan como variables de entorno desde CloudFormation para este handler.
+- `USER_POOL_CLIENT_ID` and `USER_POOL_ID` are injected as environment variables from CloudFormation for this handler.

 ## Domain Validations
 - **Products**: require `name`, `price`, and unique `sku` (case-insensitive).
 Only `admin` can mutate.